pitchtarget/pitchtarget.github.io/api/tracking/web.markdown

 ---
-layout: default
+layout: default_with_nav
-title: Using the Web Tracking Pixel - Tracking API
+title: Using the Web Tracking Pixel
+section: Tracking API
+nav: tracking_api_links.md
 ---

-# Tracking API

-### Using the Web Tracking Pixel
+## Using the Web Tracking Pixel
 Use the Web Tracking Pixel in order to track user generated events in your website.
 This will allow you to keep track of conversion events such as registrations, purchases and signups.

-## How to use the pixel
+### How to use the pixel

 As with other tracking pixels, you can include it as an `<img>` in the `<body>` of your HTML page.
 We recommend to include it as the first element of the page to make sure that every event is properly tracked before any other resource is served.